solita/livijuku-front/README.md

 The end to end tests requires that
  - the frontend application is available at: `http://localhost:9000`
+ - backend is available at: `localhost:8080`
- - the database services are available at: `http://juku:juku@localhost:50000/juku/`
+ - the database test services are available at: `http://juku:juku@localhost:50000/juku/`

 The frontend can be served using: `start-dev.sh`